19 Royal Family Members You Need to Follow on Instagram

 Arthur Chatto

-The 19 year old is the grandson of Queen Elizabeth's sister, Princess Margaret.
+The 19-year-old is the grandson of Queen Elizabeth's sister Princess Margaret.
 Chatto posts photos on his Instagram of him diving, working out, attending the royal wedding of Prince Harry and Meghan Markle, ice-climbing and, of course, taking shirtless selfies.

 Photo: